 - Reflect on Performance: Some successful people are gregarious and extroverted while others are reserved and introverted.
 But all successful people know how to spend time alone being reflective and thoughtful about recent performance and behavior.
 Take time every day to reflect on the day’s work and interactions.

 Always take ample time at the conclusion of major elements of work to reflect on the quality of what you produced and the effectiveness of your work with others.
 The key to reflecting on performance is remaining balanced in your self-assessment.
-Be self-critical: understand what you could have done better and learn from these mistakes.
+Be self-critical: understand what you could have done better and learned from these mistakes.
 But also acknowledge success whenever warranted: celebrate and take pride in what you have done well.

 - Know Your Strengths and Weaknesses: As you collect feedback and reflections, come to understand your personal strengths and weaknesses.
 Know that everyone has both.
 Successful people build success from their strengths while they limit the negative impact of their weaknesses.
 The reason to identify your key strengths and weaknesses is not so that you can improve your weaknesses.
 It is much more important to identify your key strengths and leverage these.

 The management guru, Peter Drucker, in his classic article, “Managing Oneself", states, “One should waste as little effort as possible on improving areas of low competence.
-It takes far more energy and work to improve from incompetence to mediocrity than it takes to improve from first-rate performance to excellence.
+It takes far more energy and works to improve from incompetence to mediocrity than it takes to improve from first-rate performance to excellence.
 And yet most people, concentrate on making incompetent performers into mediocre ones.
 Energy, resources, and time should go instead to making a competent person into a star performer.”